ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

 (e.g., a file or a network resource).
-It is widely used on the Internet, including in the API sector (e.g., see [OAS]), but a corrisponding media type and structured syntax suffix had not previously been registered by IANA.
+It is widely used on the Internet, including in the API sector (e.g., see [OAS]), but a corresponding media type and structured syntax suffix had not previously been registered by IANA.

 To increase interoperability when exchanging YAML streams, and leverage content negotiation mechanisms when exchanging